sunset-codes/SunsetFileIO/README.md

 # SunsetFileIO
 This package is designed for the ease of use of the [sunset-flames](https://github.com/sunset-codes/sunset-flames) CFD code.
-For best use, clone the [sunset-tools](https://github.com/sunset-codes/sunset-tools) repo which contain scripts using this package.
+For best use, clone the [sunset-tools](https://github.com/sunset-codes/sunset-tools) repo which contains scripts which best use this package.

 NB: For the moment I don't plan on adding this package as a fully fledged official Julia package because, frankly, that wouldn't help.

+If anything breaks or you don't understand something, let me know!

 ## Prerequisites
 - Julia 1.10